NorthernWidget-Skunkworks/Project-Walrus/README.md

 * Vin to a 3.3 to 5 V power source
 * SDA to SDA
 * SCL to SCL
 We recommend [Pololu's pre-crimped wires](https://www.pololu.com/category/71/wires-with-pre-crimped-terminals) for this with a male terminal, as it ensures that you can have these four wires in the proper order for both the Walrus and the data logger.
-For this reason, Northern Widget data loggers always have these four pins in the order:
+For this reason, Northern Widget data loggers ([Margay](https://github.com/NorthernWidget-Skunkworks/Project-Margay) and [Resnik](https://github.com/NorthernWidget-Skunkworks/Project-Resnik)) always have these four pins in the order:
 * GND
 * V+
 * SDA